2 - Set up the fork and plugin

-Auto-install (Recommended) To do this: Still in File Explorer, in the root directory of your clone of the SpatialOS Unreal Engine fork, double-click InstallGDK.bat.
+- Auto-install (Recommended) Still in File Explorer, in the root directory of your clone of the SpatialOS Unreal Engine fork, double-click InstallGDK.bat.
 This process opens a command line window and runs some scripts - it can take a long time to complete.
 The command line window closes when the process has finished.

 The script automatically opens a command line window and performs the following:

-- Clones the UnrealGDK into your EU fork’s
+- Clones the UnrealGDK into your UE fork’s

 - Generates Visual Studio solution files for the